Red Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Red Sox have a perfect record of 3-0.
+- The Red Sox have played as the underdog in four of their past 10 games and have gone 3-1 in those contests.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on two occasions.
+- In their previous 10 matchups with a total posted by sportsbooks, the Red Sox and their foes are 3-7-0 when it comes to hitting the over.

-- The last 10 Red Sox matchups have not had a spread set by oddsmakers.
-The average over/under set by sportsbooks in Boston's past six games has been 9.2, a span in which the Red Sox and their opponents have gone under each time.
+- Oddsmakers have not posted a spread in any of the Red Sox's past 10 games.

 Discover More About This Game